 What are my rights as a public-sector worker?

 Solidarity, organization, and mobilization are the foundational themes necessary for any push towards change in your workplace.
 Tools such as leader identification, workplace mapping, structured conversations with co-workers, and planning for eventual boss confrontation can illuminate safety in numbers and empower democratic leadership to emerge.
-However if you work in the public sector, you will be faced with some unique challenges and therefore prompted towards creative solutions.
+However, if you work in the public sector, you will face some unique challenges and therefore prompted towards creative solutions.

 History of Organizing in the Public Sector

-The labor movement is no stranger to the public sector — there is a rich history of bottom-up power in the early 20th century where workers organized with absolutely no rights at all.
-These “unorganized” temporary public-sector jobs brought about by Roosevelt’s New Deal “welfare capitalism” not only mobilized but actually won a number of concessions such as shorter work weeks.
-They did this through militant action on the job and a lens of expanding justice in the wider society by deepening community bonds, transcending the demarcations that the federal government and big business worked so diligently to uphold.
-As this new century unfolds, workers are fighting for a return to the economic prosperity brought about by the New Deal–era’s trade union prevalence, not for a return to the insidious sexism and racism prevalent alongside neo-liberalism’s covert infiltration on the global scale.
+The labor movement is no stranger to the public sector.
+There is a rich history of bottom-up power in the early 20th century of workers organizing with absolutely no rights at all.
+These “unorganized” temporary public-sector jobs were created by Roosevelt’s New Deal “welfare capitalism.”
+Not only did these workers mobilize, they actually won a number of concessions such as shorter work weeks.
+They did this through militant action on the job and a lens of expanding justice in the wider society.
+They deepened community bonds, transcending the demarcations that the federal government and big business worked so diligently to uphold.
+As this new century unfolds, workers are fighting for a return to the economic prosperity brought about by the New Deal–era’s trade union prevalence.
+This time, though, without the insidious sexism and racism prevalent alongside neoliberalism’s covert infiltration on the global scale.

 Our pre–Cold War, public-sector ancestors knew how to unionize.
 As legends of solidarity and mobilization, they dance alongside us today.
 It is in their spirit of liberation that we navigate a future wrought with federal distaste for labor power and a cathartic need to satiate corporate bankrollers.
-Our past and theirs coalesce as legislation and lobbyists work to enforce anti-progressive rhetoric on a McCarthyist policy level (ironic as progressive actions such as the New Deal and the 2008 automotive bailouts have actually saved capital’s longevity).
-We are reminded that our rights are not enshrined in stone and that the struggle for liberation continues even as the Supreme Court and our local governing authorities waffle between stakeholder interests.
+Our past and theirs coalesce as legislation and lobbyists work to enforce anti-progressive rhetoric on a McCarthyist policy level.
+(This is ironic, as progressive actions such as the New Deal and the 2008 automotive bailouts have actually saved capital’s longevity.)
+Our rights are not enshrined in stone.
+The struggle for liberation continues even as the Supreme Court and our local governing authorities waffle between stakeholder interests.

 Later on, the court ruled in Janus v.
-American Federation of State, County and Municipal Employees (also known as “Janus”) that unions “may no longer extract agency fees from nonconsenting employees.”
-This 5–4 decision allows employees who benefit from the collective bargaining efforts of the union to side-step the labor and administrative costs necessary to apprehend improved conditions.
+American Federation of State, County and Municipal Employees (also known as “Janus”).
+This ruling stated that unions “may no longer extract agency fees from nonconsenting employees.”
+The 5–4 decision allows employees who benefit from the collective bargaining efforts of the union to side-step the labor and administrative costs necessary to apprehend improved conditions.

 At the time, the Illinois Economic Policy Institute projected that this decision would decrease public-sector wages by up to 5%.
-Five years later, we are watching the persistent stratification of classes in the midst of a rolling recession endemic to late-stage capitalist accumulation.
+Five years later, we are watching the persistent stratification of classes.
+Meanwhile, we navigate a rolling recession endemic to late-stage capitalist accumulation.

-In the face of this massive bummer, revolutionary optimism is necessary for labor to increase worker power and topple the existing paradigm.
-Unlike workers in the private sector, who are governed by the National Labor Relations Board (NLRB), public-sector workers are subject to state and local authorities.
+In the face of this massive bummer, revolutionary optimism is necessary.
+Labor must increase worker power and topple the existing paradigm.
+The National Labor Relations Board (NLRB) governs the rights of workers in the private sector, but public-sector workers are subject to state and local authorities.
 This means navigating a combination of ever-shifting legislation and case law to determine a viable path to unionizing a workplace.

 Names like the United Public Workers of America (UPWA) remind public-sector workers that this future is one we can change.
 These “wall-to-wall” bargains are reminiscent of the First Amendment, granting us freedom of assembly, and the right of association.
 A union, at its core, is just a group of people organizing together.